Title 915 | Chapter 002 | Regulation 010

 (1)

-Except for persons who possess valid out-of-state registry identification cards and documentation of having been diagnosed with a qualifying medical condition as defined by KRS 218B.010(26), no person shall possess, purchase, acquire, or otherwise engage in the use of medicinal cannabis in Kentucky without first applying for and receiving a registry identification card issued by the cabinet.
+Except for persons who possess valid out-of-state registry identification cards and documentation of having been diagnosed with a qualifying medical condition as defined by KRS 218B.010(26), a person shall not possess, purchase, acquire, or otherwise engage in the use of medicinal cannabis in Kentucky without first applying for and receiving a registry identification card issued by the cabinet.

 (2)

-The eligibility requirements for qualified patients, designated caregivers, and visiting qualified patients to receive a registry identification card from the cabinet are contained in KRS 218B.055, including not being convicted of a disqualifying felony offense.
+The eligibility requirements for qualified patients, designated caregivers, and visiting qualified patients to receive a registry identification card from the cabinet are established in KRS 218B.055, including not being convicted of a disqualifying felony offense.
 The qualifications that a patient or caregiver shall meet to receive a registry identification card are continuing qualifications.

 (3)